Taking the sting out of stock losses at tax-filing time

-William has details here.
-You also can read about making investment losses pay off at tax-filing time in this Bankrate.com story, (by moi), Gina's advice at Tax Tips Blog and Personal Finance Start-Up Blog's look at tax-loss harvesting.
+But if your investment crystal ball wasn't that good, read about making investment losses pay off at tax-filing time in this Bankrate.com story, (by moi), as well as in William Perez's story for thebalance.com and Personal Finance Start-Up Blog's look at tax-loss harvesting.

 Don't put all your eggs in one basket.
 Diversifying your portfolio is a key way to handle market volatility.
 Because different sectors perform well under different market conditions, spreading your holdings across different types of assets such as stocks, bonds and cash equivalents can help prevent your holdings from taking a simultaneous hit when the market stumbles.

 Consider the forest, not the trees.
 Don't pay inordinate attention to the day-to-day moves of the stock market.
 Instead, focus on your long-term investing goals and overall portfolio.